 - 7. Locate the Modelsim Flow toolbar button.
 Keep the mouse pointer over the buttons and a help text appear as guide.
-Press the drop menu at the Compile button and select "Generate and run entire Modelsim flow (Single)". - 8.
+Press the drop menu at the Compile button and select "Generate and run entire Modelsim flow (Through Components)". - 8.
 The dialog box to start modelsim simulator appear.
-Press Ok and wait until the simulator has started. - 9.
+Enter in the "Additional simulator argument" textbox the argument "-voptargs=+acc" as shown in Figure 19.
+Then press Ok and wait until the simulator has started. - 9.
 Validate the design with the methods as the pure VHDL model.
 Here it is possible to save a lot of time with the use of modelsim macro files.